moliver28/research-handbook/content/handbook/security/security-assurance/governance/automation-library.md

 #### Escalator Engine

-- This automation takes a defined ruleset for a specific project and leaves a comment to "escalate" issues that meet the defined criteria such as open issues without specific labels, open issues past due etc.
+- This automation takes a defined ruleset for a specific project and leaves a comment to "escalate" issues that meet the defined criteria such as open issues without specific labels, open issues past due etc. If you'd like to set this up for another project, just reach out!
 - [Primary GitLab Project Link](https://gitlab.com/gitlab-com/gl-security/security-assurance/governance-and-field-security/governance/security-assurance-automation-subgroup/escalator)
 - Contact:
   - [Donovan Felton - Security Assurance Engineer](https://gitlab.com/dfelton)